angristan/awesome-stars/README.md

 - [instantpage/instant.page](https://github.com/instantpage/instant.page) - Make your site’s pages instant in 1 minute and improve your conversion rate by 1%
 - [yzane/vscode-markdown-pdf](https://github.com/yzane/vscode-markdown-pdf) - Markdown converter for Visual Studio Code
 - [kleampa/not-paid](https://github.com/kleampa/not-paid) - Client did not pay?
 Add opacity to the body tag and decrease it every day until their site completely fades away
-- [knex/knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL, SQL Server, SQLite3 and Oracle, designed to be flexible, portable, and fun to use.
+- [knex/knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL, CockroachDB, SQL Server, SQLite3 and Oracle, designed to be flexible, portable, and fun to use.
 - [happypandax/happypandax](https://github.com/happypandax/happypandax) - A cross-platform server and client application for managing and reading manga and doujinshi
 - [mattatz/THREE.Tree](https://github.com/mattatz/THREE.Tree) - a Tree geometry generator for three.js.
 - [antonmedv/fx](https://github.com/antonmedv/fx) - Command-line tool and terminal JSON viewer 🔥